spikegrobstein/capistrano-mailgun/README.md

  * Only supports ERB for templates.
 This should be changed in a future release.
  * Currently requires that ERB templates are on the filesystem.
 Future releases may allow for inline templates.
+ * `notify_of_deploy` does not yet support CC or BCC fields.
+ * No built-in email templates, yet.
+You will need to build your own for now.

 ## Contributing